Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology in a Bose gas

 In Fig. \ref{FigPointClouds} at two different times we show spatially-resolved amplitudes and a variety of point clouds computed from a single classical-statistical field realization.
 In point clouds $X_\nu(t)$ as defined by Eq. (\ref{EqPointCloudComputation}), at both times visualized we find clear manifestations of the aforementioned two components appearing in amplitudes.
 Having approximately zero amplitude at the center of their nuclei, vortices dominate the point clouds $X_\nu(t)$ for small filtration parameters such as $\bar{\nu}=0.2$.
+In the limit of $\bar{\nu}\to 0$ point clouds actually comprise mostly vortex positions themselves, although the presence of points originating from bulk density fluctuations cannot be excluded.
+Described by point vortex models, for this reason the low-$\bar{\nu}$ limit can be associated to the incompressible limit of the theory.
 Increasing $\bar{\nu}$, in point clouds points first accumulate around vortex nuclei but at moderately high values such as $\bar{\nu}=0.6$ also occur in the bulk.
 The higher $\bar{\nu}$ gets, the denser point clouds become, reducing the average distance between points.
 Hence, studying point clouds at different $\bar{\nu}$-values effectively probes the system on different length scales.

 Comparing the two times displayed, we note that the number of vortices decreases with time, or, equivalently, the average inter-vortex distance increases.
 In Fig. \ref{FigPointClouds} point clouds at $\bar{\nu}=0.2$ reflect this behavior, becoming sparser in the course of time.
 Similarly, at higher values of $\bar{\nu}$ the density of points in point clouds decreases in regions where vortices are absent.
 All this indicates that in the temporal regime of the displayed times geometric structures in point clouds continuously grow at large length scales.